Rosa Parks’ archive opening to public at Library of Congress

 “I had been pushed around all my life and felt at this moment that I couldn’t take it anymore,” she wrote.
 “When I asked the policeman why we had to be pushed around, he said he didn’t know.
 ‘The law is the law.
 You are under arrest.’
 I didn’t resist.”

 Parks also wrote of feeling lonely and lost living through the struggle with segregation.

 After her arrest, Parks lost her job as a tailor at Montgomery’s largest department store because of her activism.
 Her husband, Raymond, lost his job, too, and the couple sank into deep poverty.
 They moved to Detroit but continued to struggle.

-She traveled with the NAACP, pressing for civil rights, and eventually landed a job at the Hampton Institute in Virginia earning $3,700 a year — enough to send some money home to her husband and mother.
-It wasn't until 1965 when Parks was hired for the district office of Michigan Rep. John Conyers that she finally earned a steady, living wage, archivists said.
+She traveled with the National Association for the Advancement of Colored People, pressing for civil rights, and eventually landed a job at the Hampton Institute in Virginia earning $3,700 a year — enough to send some money home to her husband and mother.
+It wasn’t until 1965 when Parks was hired for the district office of Congressman John Conyers that she finally earned a steady, living wage, archivists said.

 Parks’ archive provides scholars and the public with a fuller sense of her life and faith, her personality and her pain, said library historian Adrienne Cannon.